microsoft/rnx-kit/packages/draft-patch-rnmacos/README.md

 list of functionalities by invoking the command
 `npx @rnx-kit/patch-rnmacos --help`.

+The commands have an option `--log-folder` that allows the user to point a folder in which a set of files with different levels of logging will be stored.
+According to each level of gravity, the files are going to be `error.log`, `all.log`, `warn.log`, and `exceptions.log`.

 ### `diff`

 This command will take a folder and a "clean-copy" of it _(that needs to be